-Reel Recovery retreats are conducted over a two-and-a-half day period at a fly-fishing facility/lodge with onsite or nearby fishing access.
-All meals, lodging and fly-fishing equipment are provided.
-Men from the local service area in treatment for or recovery from all forms of cancer are eligible to attend a retreat, and no previous fishing experience is necessary.
+Reel Recovery Retreats are conducted over a two-and-a-half day period at a fly-fishing facility/lodge with onsite or nearby fishing access.
+All meals, lodging and fly-fishing equipment are provided at no cost.
+Participants are responsible for their own transportation to and from the Retreat.
+Men at any stage of treatment, recovery or in full remission from any type of cancer are eligible to attend one Retreat, and no previous fishing experience is necessary.
 Medical clearance from a physician is required.
-The retreats are designed to provide support and information regarding cancer and cancer recovery, and to provide introductory instruction in the sport of fly-fishing.
+The Retreats are designed to provide support and information regarding cancer and cancer recovery, and to provide introductory instruction in the sport of fly-fishing.

 - Fly-Fishing Basics, Casting and Catching Instruction, covered by on-the-water teaching from experienced fly-fishers.